 If you are stung, there’s good news below.
 There is much ongoing research in the area and the University of Hawaii has a new topical treatment in the works for a jellyfish sting.
 Jellyfish have long been a problem in Hawaii and they only seem to be getting worse.

 While jellyfish stings can happen at other times, these are the most likely dates when problems may occur.
 Also be on alerts the days immediately preceding and following the caution dates.

-December 4 to 6
+- December 4 to 6

-Have you been stung by a box jellyfish and if so what has worked in terms of treatment?
+Have you been stung by a box jellyfish, and if so, what has worked in terms of treatment?
 Please let us know in comments below.